Buttery Melting Moments

 Where do Melting Moments come from?

 Originating in Australia, Yoyo biscuits (named for their shape) are made using custard powder which can be found easily in Aussie and UK supermarkets or online.
-Melting moments, also an Aussie classic, are made using cornflour (cornstarch).
+Melting moments, also an Aussie classic, is made using cornflour (cornstarch).

 Buttery Melting Moments